 About Doug Isenberg

 An attorney and founder of The GigaLaw Firm, Doug Isenberg is a recognized leader on Internet law; a domain name arbitrator; a frequent author and speaker on Internet legal issues; and an adjunct professor of computer and cyberspace law.

-I have worked with clients on domain name transactions and disputes since 1996 and today represent some of the world’s largest and best-known brands with respect to their Internet legal matters — including the largest complaint ever filed under the Uniform Domain Name Dispute Resolution Policy (UDRP), which resulted in an order transferring 1,519 domain names to a single client.
-I also serve as a domain name panelist for four of the world’s leading dispute providers (see below), including the World Intellectual Property Organization (WIPO).
+Doug has worked with clients on domain name transactions and disputes since 1996 and today represents some of the world’s largest and best-known brands with respect to their Internet legal matters — including the largest complaint ever filed under the Uniform Domain Name Dispute Resolution Policy (UDRP), which resulted in an order transferring 1,519 domain names to a single client.
+He also serves as a domain name panelist for four of the world’s leading dispute providers (see below), including the World Intellectual Property Organization (WIPO).

-Prior to launching The GigaLaw Firm, I practiced law at a large firm (Alston & Bird), at a medium-sized intellectual property firm (Needle & Rosenberg, now a part of Ballard Spahr) and as in-house counsel for a global marketing company that represented the International Olympic Committee (IOC).
-I am the founder of two Internet companies and, before practicing law, was a newspaper reporter and magazine editor.
+Prior to launching The GigaLaw Firm, Doug practiced law at a large firm (Alston & Bird), at a medium-sized intellectual property firm (Needle & Rosenberg, now a part of Ballard Spahr) and as in-house counsel for a global marketing company that represented the International Olympic Committee (IOC).
+Doug is the founder of two Internet companies and, before practicing law, was a newspaper reporter and magazine editor.

 Domain Name Arbitration Experience